glpi-project/doc/source/modules/assets/tabs/components.rst

       Several tabs are then displayed:

       *  Tab "Element - Link name of component" : list the characteristics of this component
-      *  :doc:`Tab "Management" </modules/tabs/management>` : manage administrative and accounting informations
+      *  :doc:`Tab "Management" </modules/tabs/management>` : manage administrative and accounting information
       *  :doc:`Tab "Documents" </modules/tabs/documents>` : attached documents
       *  :doc:`Tab "History" </modules/tabs/historical>` : history of modifications
       *  :doc:`Tab "Contract" </modules/tabs/contracts>` : contracts management
       *  :doc:`Tab "Debug" </modules/tabs/debug>` : only if you are connected in Debug mode
-      *  :doc:`Tab "All" </modules/tabs/all>` : all the informations are displayed on a single page
+      *  :doc:`Tab "All" </modules/tabs/all>` : all the information are displayed on a single page

 .. note::